DanielThomas/dotfiles/README.md

 ## Local configuration ##

-- `~/.localrc` to configure anything that you want to keep outside of the repository or private.
-For more than the most basic use, you should fork the repository as a basis for your own
+- `~/.localrc` to configure anything that you want to keep outside of the repository or private
-- `~/.gitconfig_local` for git configurations you want to not check in (like user details)
+- `~/.localdotfiles` supports same file structure as this primary repository, for configurations you want to keep private, including supporting a `gitconfig_local.symlink` for local git configuration (such as your user details)

 ## Update ##